iandemed/iandemed.com/README.md

    - Continue to update with additional projects
 - ~~Refactor to build HTML elements with React~~
 - Streamline CSS styling
+- Custom splash image on initial navigation to home-page

 ### Credits